SharonGladys-31/M2-Embedded_Distance-Estimation/1_Requirements/README.md

 THREATS:
 --------------------------
-Syatem failure may cause collision of vehicles.
+System failure may cause collision of vehicles.